deployphp/docs/hosts.md

 # Hosts

-Host in Deployer is there necessary to deploy your application.
+Defining a host in Deployer is necessary to deploy your application.
 It can be a remote machine, a local machine or Amazon EC2 instances.
-Each host contains a hostname, a stage, one or a few roles and configuration parameters.
+Each host contains a hostname, a stage, one or more roles and configuration parameters.

 You can define hosts with the `host` function in `deploy.php` file.
 Here is an example of a host definition: